 Once the service is running, you may also want to enhance your Kali Linux experience by learning how to install additional packages; check out our guide on how to install packages in Linux for more information.

-The main difference between this method and the above-mentioned one is the switch from ‘openvas’ to ‘gvm’ rebranding.
-This is the method you should use for some versions of Kali Linux.
-Once you have the Kali Linux system up and running, first, let’s go ahead and update the system:
+The main difference between this method and the above-mentioned one is the switch from 'openvas' to 'gvm' (Greenbone Vulnerability Management) rebranding.
+This is the method you should use for current versions of Kali Linux.
+Once you have the Kali Linux system up and running, first, let's go ahead and update the system:

 apt-get update